mattbierner/nu/index.md

 var abc = nu.from(['a', 'b', 'c']);
 ```

-### Or any array-like object
-Such as objects or strings.
+Or any array-like object, such as objects or strings.

 ``` javascript
 var abc = nu.from('abc');